 They settle outside of court

 Equitable distribution rules in West Virginia leave a lot under the authority of the judge hearing the case during a contested divorce.
 Divorcing spouses have very little influence over the outcome of litigated property division matters, which is why many business owners prefer mediation or collaborative divorce.
-If spouses reach a mutually agreeable settlement, they have total control over the property division terms instead of asking a judge to make those choices.
+If spouses reach a mutually agreeable divorce settlement, they have total control over the property division terms instead of asking a judge to make those choices.

 Discussing the business that someone owns and other high-value assets with a lawyer can help them find an effective way to protect their business investment during a divorce.
 In these scenarios, being proactive is often the key to potential success.